 So look for Eco-friendly odor eliminating cleaning chemicals.
 You can use these to get rid of headache-causing smells on new carpets or furniture.
 They can also get rid of smells left behind by pets, and be used to clean smelly fridges among other uses.
 A good example of a safe odor-eliminating cleaning chemical is the EnvironKlenz Odor Eliminator.

-Use A Blacklight Torch to Trace Pet & Pest Odor Causing Pee
+Use A Blacklight Torch to Trace Pet & Pest Odor Causing Pee and Excrement

 One of the coolest tricks I saw once on TV was a blacklight torch.
 Sometimes you clean your whole house and there is still a stench.
 This can happen because you missed a spot that was invisible to the naked eye.
 This is where the blacklight torch comes in.